-Outside of philosophy, I enjoy running, yoga, cooking, playing board games, and playing non-board-game games.
+Outside of philosophy, I enjoy running, yoga, cooking, and playing competitive games.
 I have 9 siblings and 15 nieces and nephews.
 I grew up in Rockport, Texas, a tiny fishing and shrimping community on the Gulf of Mexico.

 I went to undergrad at Texas Tech University in Lubbock, Texas, where I completed a B.A. in philosophy.
 I attended Texas Tech on a full athletic scholarship and spent most of my time there training and competing in cross country and track & field.
 I achieved All American and Academic All American honors in the NCAA and was 6th place in the 800 meters in the US Championships in 2002.
 Though I graduated early with a 3.9 GPA, my focus at this time was primarily on developing my athletic career.

 After I graduated from Texas Tech, I moved to Fayetteville, Arkansas to compete in track & field and pursue an M.A. in philosophy at the University of Arkansas.
 At the time my goal was to be a professional runner, however a string of injuries put an end to that dream.
 After completing my NCAA eligibility and M.A. degree, I decided to trade one bad job market (running) for another (philosophy), and I applied to philosophy PhD programs.

 In the Fall of 2005, I moved to Madison, Wisconsin to start working on a Ph.D. in philosophy.
 I found that the skills and habits I developed in my athletic career served me well in my academic career.
 Though the Wisconsin winter was a bit of an adjustment for a South Texas native, I loved Madison and the UW Philosophy department.
 I learned so much from the faculty and my fellow grad students about how to be a good teacher and scholar.
 I defended my dissertation in April of 2011.